crodjer/atg/README.rst

     $ atg Mountain View --dnd work --dnd sleep

-You can also specify who the timeslots should be convenient to.
+You can also specify who the time slots should be convenient to.
 By default it will consider both.
 If you want the convenient timings for the remote location:

 .. code ::